 - Adapt workflow to a value-based care model

 - Foster partnerships with other healthcare organizations to obtain necessary resources

 - Utilize resources to improve quality of care while reducing costs

 - Track your progress for continuous improvement and positive outcomes under the performance-based model

 Perhaps the single most important thing eligible providers can do is to take action immediately.
 Waiting for deadlines and doing nothing in the meantime is a dangerous path to tread.
-Providers who fail to submit performance metrics by March 31, 2018, deadline will receive a negative adjustment in reimbursements.
+Providers who fail to submit performance metrics by the March 31, 2018 deadline will receive a negative adjustment in reimbursements.
 Although there is flexibility regarding what data clinicians choose to report, payment will depend on the volume of data submitted and the total performance score under the four MIPS categories.

 Interestingly, reporting one quality measure or improvement activity for 2017 over a period of 90 days can ensure a provider will not receive a 4 percent negative adjustment.
 Submission of partial data (90 days in 2017) can earn the eligible provider either a positive adjustment or no adjustment in Medicare reimbursement.
 Submission of a full year of data for 2017 increases the likelihood of avoiding penalties and receiving a positive adjustment.

 Smaller practices who are feeling overwhelmed by the paperwork associated with MIPS may benefit from the services of a business analyst to streamline the process during the transition year.
 In the first performance year of the new payment model, it is critical to have a good understanding of MIPS and do some research.
 It’s also a good idea to ensure the team at your practice is educated about the new legislation.
 Once you have made the improvements necessary to receive good performance scores, all that is left to do is collect the MIPS data and submit it before the deadline.
 Taking these actionable steps will ensure the success of your practice under the merit-based incentive payment system.